ikko/sym/docs/cookbook/1_mixin_recipe/4_testing_your_mixin.md

 pytest tests/test_descendant_counter_mixin.py
 ```

 This will execute the tests and report any failures.
-Comprehensive testing ensures that your mixin behaves as expected and integrates seamlessly with the `symbol` framework.
+Comprehensive testing ensures that your mixin behaves as expected and integrates seamlessly with the `symb` framework.